trentlarson/endorser-ch/README.md

 ## ToDo

-- error on multiple: "Attempted to confirm action at an unrecorded event."
-- add ability to send multiple claims
+next deploy:
+- check DB changes

+- if there's already a response JWT & message then a new one might not show
+- ensure JWT subject is not used by endorser.ch back-end
-- reject sigs on my own claims?
+- reject confirmations on my own claims?
 - bug when a claim is duplicated
 - fix error: user claims & confirmations not showing (currently by non-subject should be by issuer)
 - add helmet